Liverpool take on Chelsea in Istanbul on 14 August.

 What about tickets?

 The ticket application window is now closed.
-Ticket prices range from €50 and supporters of the two clubs and the general public will be allocated 78% of the seats at the stadium.
-Applicants will be notified about the status of their application by mid-July.
+Ticket prices ranged from €50 and supporters of the two clubs and the general public were allocated 78% of the seats at the stadium.

 Who is the referee?

 Female French referee Stéphanie Frappart will referee the game.
 She will be joined by assistants Manuela Nicolosi and Michelle O'Neill, with Turkey's Cuneyt Cakir the fourth official.
 This will be the first time that a female official takes charge of a major UEFA men's competition event.

 An annual match contested by the reigning champions of the two main European club competitions, devised by Dutch reporter Anton Witkamp to decide definitively the top club side in Europe.
 The European Cup/UEFA Champions League holders have always been involved, facing the holders of the UEFA Cup Winners' Cup victors (1972–1999) or UEFA Cup/UEFA Europa League (2000–).

 Not really.
 The European Cup/UEFA Champions League holders have won 23 of the 43 editions.
 Get a full rundown of the UEFA Super Cup records and statistics here.